magnolia-sre/terraform-kubernetes-kubectl-cmd/README.md

 # kubectl-cmd

-Launch `kubectl` commands with same terraform credentials used externally to the module, see `/test/main.tf` and `test/provider.tf` for an AWS based example on how to configure.
+Use this module to launch `kubectl` commands from a shell using the very same terraform kubernetes provider credentials, see `/test/main.tf` and `test/provider.tf` for an AWS based example on how to configure.

 Basically requires these variables for setting up the kubernetes provider: